rubenrincon/dbximgdemo/README.md

       }
     }

-The beauty of using the **request-promise** library and ES7 **async await** is that we can write our code as if it was all synchronous while this code will not actually block our server.
+The beauty of using the **request-promise** library and ES7 **async await** is that we can write our code as if it was all synchronous while this code will not actually block the server.
 The **await** indicator will simply yield until the `rp(options)` call has a returned a value (or error) and then it will be picked up again.
-Notice that the method has to be marked **async** for this to work.
+Notice that the function has to be marked **async** for this to work.
 If the promise fails, it will be captured by the catch and we pass it to the app to handle it, so it is pretty safe.

 💡 If you have any questions on how the options for the request are formed, you can check the [request](https://www.npmjs.com/package/request) documentation.
 💡 If you wan to know more about async await this is a [good source](https://strongloop.com/strongblog/async-error-handling-expressjs-es7-promises-generators/)